Why is Monotype withholding tax?

 - Agreement to claim tax treaty benefits

 This form is usually either the W8-BEN or W8-ECI.
 Both forms can be found on the IRS website (https://www.irs.gov/forms-pubs/about-form-w-8-ben) or at the bottom of this article.

-That should be it and within a few days, Monotype will have updated its systems to include your new exempt status.
-We may also be able to refund any withholding tax you may already have payed, but that is on a case-by-case basis.
+Email this form to us at firstname.lastname@example.org, and within a few days, Monotype will have updated its systems to include your new exempt status.
+We may also be able to refund any withholding tax you may already have paid, but that is on a case-by-case basis.